Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Results

 \subsubsection{Quantum Fidelity and Bipartite Concurrence}

-The plateau formation discussed above is quite different for the four phases, and it can be understood from the perspective of quantum information study also.
+The spin arrangement of the plateau phases is quite different for all four phases at $h=0$.
+Therefore, we expect the wave function of the plateau phases should be different and can be understood from the perspective of quantum information theory.
 In this subsection, we calculate and show the zero temperature limit quantum fidelity and bipartite concurrence to analyze the plateaus, and these can be obtained from the partition function as discussed below.
 Quantum fidelity is the measurement of overlap between two states and can be used to characterize the phase transition on the tuning of parameters.
-Quan et. al. have shown that for any field, fidelity can be obtained from the partition function \cite{PhysRevE.79.031101}.
-Similarly, we calculate the quantum fidelity for the field $h$ with small perturbation $\delta h$ as: $\mathcal{F}(h,\beta)=\frac{Q_4(h,\beta)}{\sqrt{Q_4(h+ \delta h, \beta)Q_4(h-\delta h, \beta)}}$, where $Q_4(h,\beta)$ is the partition function for one unit cell in our case Eq.\ref{eqn:approx_Q4}.
-Field fidelity susceptibility can also be obtained as $\mathcal{\chi}(h, \beta)=\frac{\partial \mathcal{F}(h, \beta)}{\partial h}$. $\mathcal{F}(h, \beta)$ is unity when there is a unique state and discontinuous at the phase transition points.
-Fig.\ref{fig:fflvsh}.a.[(i)-(iv)], and b.[(i)-(iv)] show the plot of $\mathcal{F}(h, \beta)$ (left column) and $\mathcal{\chi}(h, \beta)$ (right column) as a function of $h$ respectively for four different phases: (i) the SRFM, (ii) the AAFM, (iii) the Dimer, and (iv) the SLFM.
-In each of the sub-figures of $\mathcal{F}(h, \beta)$ and $\mathcal{\chi}(h, \beta)$, two discontinuities are noticed for all four phases.
-All of these discontinuities are consistent with the jumps of the $m-h$ curve in Fig.\ref{fig:magzpbc} and represent the magnetic phase transitions.
+Quan et. al. have shown that fidelity can be obtained from the partition function \cite{PhysRevE.79.031101}.
+Similarly, we calculate the quantum fidelity for the field $h$ with small perturbation $\delta h$ as: